danielsantander/cyberdev/kali-linux/docs/10_env_variables.md

 H@CK3R: $ export PS1
 ```

-**Example**: Update the `PATH` environment variable to include a new tool directory `/root/tools/MyNewTool`.
+**Example** Update the `PATH` environment variable to include a new tool directory `/root/tools/MyNewTool`.
 To add a new variable to our PATH, we append the new path. `MyNewTool` can now be executed anywhere on the system.

 > `PATH` controls where the shell will look for commands you enter (`pwd`, `cd`, `ls`, etc).
 The default PATH value is usually pointing to the `sbin` or `bin` directories (`/usr/local/sbin:/usr/local/bin`).
 Each directory value is separated by a colon (:).